GaijinEntertainment/daScript/doc/source/stdlib/detail/rtti.rst

 .. |typedef-rtti-FileAccessPtr| replace:: smart_ptr<FileAccess>, i.e pointer to the `FileAccess` object.

+.. |typedef-rtti-ModuleFlags| replace:: Flags which represent the module's state.

 .. |typedef-rtti-ProgramFlags| replace:: Flags which represent state of the `Program` object, both during and after compilation.

 .. |typedef-rtti-RttiValue| replace:: Variant type which represents value of any annotation arguments and variable annotations.